Get Your Clients Started on AdvicePay + Issuing Invoices

 2. Request a payment and send them the Invoice email

-To add a new client and request payment together in less than 1 minute, we've got you covered!
-Start by going straight to Invoices > Create New or Subscriptions > Create New.
-Click the + Add New Client link in the Client drop down to invite your new client, then proceed to finishing the payment request.
+Click the + Add New Client link in the Client drop-down to invite your new client, then proceed to finish the payment request.

 How to Add a Client to AdvicePay